 How Does It Work?

 The two solvents have very different behaviors.
-The solvating agent of the bi-solvent cleaning fluid is located outside the degreaser in a separate cleaning tank.
+The solvating agent of the bi-solvent cleaning system (Solvent B) is located outside the degreaser in a separate cleaning tank.
 It operates at much higher temperatures than the rinse agent.

-Together, the bi-solvent system delivers excellent cleaning on all types of solder fluxes, oils, greases, waxes, and particulates, paints, buffing compounds and anti-rust agents.
+The bi-solvent system delivers excellent cleaning on all types of solder fluxes, oils, greases, waxes, and particulates, paints, buffing compounds and anti-rust agents.
 It is highly compatible with most metals and ceramics.
-It also has and broad compatibility with plastics that can withstand the boiling temperatures. plastics and elastomers.
+It also has broad compatibility with plastics and elastomers that can withstand the boiling temperatures.
 Bi-solvent cleaning delivers excellent cleaning without water or other problematic cleaning products.